-Employers generally give remarkably low priority to the need for orienting new workers.
-Employers assign very little in time, budget, and personnel to the task.
-What a tremendous opportunity we have, as leaders, to help new workers quickly become all we expect.
+Leaders often assign very little time, budget, and personnel to the task of new team member orientation.
+Lacking the understanding and wisdom that these first impressions are critical in making a person feel integrated.
+What a tremendous opportunity we have, as leaders, to help new people on a team quickly become all we expect.

 Each year during the month of May our company would have the Albert Trolley History Tour.
 This Tour was part of a multi-day introduction and orientation, and one of my favorite times to be involved.
 We would ride a rented trolley-like bus around the city as I explained the history of our company.

 In the moving and storage business, we hire new employees before our peak season, which runs from mid-May until the last week of September.